ARCA Menards Series: History

 The series was founded in Toledo, Ohio in 1953 as the Midwest Association for Race Cars (MARC), a local touring group in the Midwestern United States.
-The series was founded by John Marcum, a friend and former competitor of Bill France, Sr. and former NASCAR employee, who created MARC as a northern counterpart to the southern-based NASCAR.
+The series was founded by John Marcum, a friend and former competitor of Bill France Sr. and former NASCAR employee, who created MARC as a northern counterpart to the southern-based NASCAR.
 Early drivers included Iggy Katona and Nelson Stacy.

-The series became a part of Daytona Speedweeks in 1964 at the request of Bill France, allowing the series to open its season alongside the Daytona 500.
+The series became a part of Daytona Speedweeks in 1964 at the request of France, allowing the series to open its season alongside the Daytona 500.
 That same year, the series name was changed from MARC (Midwest Association for Race Cars) to the current ARCA (Automobile Racing Club of America) as a suggestion from France to give the series more national exposure.

 The series races on a variety of tracks from small ovals to superspeedways such as Daytona International Speedway.
 In 2008 the series returned to racing on a road course.
 The series is currently headed by Marcum's grandson, Ron Drager.

 Due to the similarity between the cars and racetracks of the two series, the ARCA Racing Series is frequently used to develop young drivers looking to break into the top three series of NASCAR.
 The series has spawned such drivers as Benny Parsons, Ken Schrader, and Kyle Petty, and helped more recent NASCAR Cup Series drivers Kyle Busch, Justin Allgaier, Casey Mears, and Sam Hornish Jr. get acclimated to stock cars.
-Young drivers will often race in the series opener at Daytona International Speedway to gain NASCAR approval to run at superspeedways in the Truck or Xfinity Series.
+Young drivers will often race in the series opener at Daytona to gain NASCAR approval to run at superspeedways in the Truck or O'Reilly Auto Parts Series.
 Other drivers, such as 10-time champion Frank Kimmel and 9-time race winner Bobby Gerhart remain in the series as opposed to pursuing a full-time career in NASCAR.
 NASCAR regulars, notably Ken Schrader, are known to frequent the series as well.
 Other notable drivers, such as Benny Chastain and Andy Jankowiak, race in the series as a hobby.